rstudio/keras3/docs/dev/reference/callback_orbax_checkpoint.md

 # Save and restore model state with Orbax

-Saves model weights and optimizer state asynchronously with Orbax.
-On the JAX backend, checkpointing is coordinated across hosts.
+By default, this callback saves model weights and optimizer state asynchronously with Orbax, allowing training to continue without blocking for I/O. In a multi-host distributed training environment with the JAX backend, it automatically coordinates checkpointing across all hosts for consistency and synchronization.
+Multi-host checkpointing is only supported with JAX.
 The Python `orbax-checkpoint` package is required.

 ## Usage